tmitchel/NNClassifiers/simpleDY_NN/README.md

     source pyenv/bin/activate

 2.)
-Get the data into a form that is easy to use
+Convert files from ROOT format to HDF5

-    python format_data.py
+    bash convert_root_to_hdf5.sh

 3.)
 Run the network